jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/intel.md

   :::tip

-  ARC A-series GPUs use the latest Gen 12.5 XeHPG architecture, which continues to improve on the basis of XeLP, supports [AV1 hardware encoding and improved H.264 and HEVC encoding](https://github.com/intel/media-delivery/blob/master/doc/benchmarks/intel-data-center-gpu-flex-series/intel-data-center-gpu-flex-series.rst).
+  ARC A-series GPUs, use the latest Gen 12.5 XeHPG architecture, which continues to improve on the basis of XeLP, supports [AV1 hardware encoding and improved H.264 and HEVC encoding](https://github.com/intel/media-delivery/blob/master/doc/benchmarks/intel-data-center-gpu-flex-series/intel-data-center-gpu-flex-series.rst).
 This makes it competitive with the medium preset of the x264 and x265 software encoders.
 All ARC A-series GPU models come with two MFX video engines.

   :::